The history behind Alzheimer's disease

 In response to Katzman's editorial, organizations form around the world – the Alzheimer Society of Canada being one of them – to raise funds for Alzheimer's research and increase awareness of people living with Alzheimer's disease and their caregivers.

-However, we know now that putting people living with Alzheimer's into facilities with inhumane conditions that offer no viable care or support, as was done with Auguste and many others, decreases their quality of life and reinforces the stigma against dementia.
+However, we know now that putting people living with Alzheimer's disease into facilities with inhumane conditions that offer no viable care or support, as was done with Auguste and many others, decreases their quality of life and reinforces the stigma against dementia.

 If Auguste had seen a doctor today, she would be diagnosed with young onset Alzheimer's disease and be connected to resources and help that could support her fight against cognitive decline.